ymunemasa/data-tutorials/tutorials/hdp/hadoop-tutorial-getting-started-with-hdp/tutorial-1.md

     -   [**Apache Pig**](https://hortonworks.com/hadoop/pig) – A platform for processing and analyzing large data sets.
 Pig consists of a high-level language (Pig Latin) for expressing data analysis programs paired with the MapReduce framework for processing these programs.
     -   [**MapReduce**](https://hortonworks.com/hadoop/mapreduce/) – MapReduce is a framework for writing applications that process large amounts of structured and unstructured data in parallel across a cluster of thousands of machines, in a reliable and fault-tolerant manner.
     -   [**Apache Spark**](https://hortonworks.com/hadoop/spark) – Spark is ideal for in-memory data processing.
 It allows data scientists to implement fast, iterative algorithms for advanced analytics such as clustering and classification of datasets.
-    -   [**Apache Storm**](https://hortonworks.com/hadoop/storm) – Storm is a distributed real-time computation system for processing fast, large streams of data adding reliable real-time data processing capabilities to Apache Hadoop® 2.x
+    -   [**Apache Storm**](https://hortonworks.com/hadoop/storm) – Storm is a distributed real-time computation system for processing fast, large streams of data adding reliable real-time data processing capabilities to Apache Hadoop 2.x
     -   [**Apache HBase**](https://hortonworks.com/hadoop/hbase) – A column-oriented NoSQL data storage system that provides random real-time read/write access to big data for user applications.
     -   [**Apache Tez**](https://hortonworks.com/hadoop/tez) – Tez generalizes the MapReduce paradigm to a more powerful framework for executing a complex DAG (directed acyclic graph) of tasks for near real-time big data processing.
     -   [**Apache Kafka**](https://hortonworks.com/hadoop/kafka) – Kafka is a fast and scalable publish-subscribe messaging system that is often used in place of traditional message brokers because of its higher throughput, replication, and fault tolerance.